 LinkedIn is a tricky one for businesses, as the functionality is so limited.
 We’d definitely suggest all of your staff, especially those in marketing and administrative roles, have their own personal pages, but whether you need one for your school is less clear.
 Overall, we’d once again recommend you have a profile at the very least, as it’s another opportunity for users to search and find you.
 However, putting lots of effort into this platform will likely not reap many benefits.

-Most schools will thrive using a combination of the above four social networks as part of their overall content strategy.
-To get you started, we recommend creating all four accounts, but giving precedence to Facebook and maybe one other — Instagram or Twitter, depending on your target audience.
 Keep the information across all of your networks updated regularly, and focus on creating fun, engaging and unique content that sets your school apart.
 Remember, if at any point you encounter issues with a particular platform, you can always disable or hide the account while you reevaluate your strategy.